min2ha/ukwa-site/content/target/46008/index.en.md

   "start_date": "2016-10-08T11:00:00Z"
 }

-# Friends of Southampton Old Cemetary, The (FoSOC)

 FoSOC was founded in 2003, and has two major aims: to uphold the original purpose of the Cemetery, which is to be a place of reflection and remembrance of the people buried there; to support the ecological aims of the adjoining Southampton Common (a Site of Special Scientific Interest), and to treat it with the same care.